ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/terminology.md

 _RO-Crate JSON-LD Context_: A JSON-LD [context][JSON-LD context] that provides Linked Data mapping for RO-Crate metadata to vocabularies like [Schema.org].
 This mapping assigns meaning to the JSON keys, see appendix [RO-Crate JSON-LD](appendix/jsonld).

 _RO-Crate JSON-LD_: JSON-LD that use the _RO-Crate JSON-LD Context_ and contain RO-Crate metadata, written as if [flattened] and then [compacted] according to the rules in JSON-LD 1.0.
-The _RO-Crate JSON-LD_ for an _RO-Crate_ is stored or transmitted in the _RO-Crate Metadata Document.
+The _RO-Crate JSON-LD_ for an _RO-Crate_ is stored or transmitted in the _RO-Crate Metadata Document_.